S3 EP7: Emma Doran

 Oh, yeah.
 Does nude refers to the fact that you can't see them through the outline of them, through the dress.

-So what happened was I bought a pair of white trousers that I didn't change into anyway.
-But I had to buy the nude knickers in case I would wear the white trousers.
+So, what happened was I bought a pair of white trousers that I didn't change into anyway, but I had to buy the nude knickers in case I would wear the white trousers.

 if I'm buying nude underwear, I'm expecting people to see everything when I wear them.
 That's what I'm expecting to buy some see-through Lululemon boxer shorts, which I haven't found on the website.

+Exciting.
 One pair is

-We didn't buy one pair between us that we said between Dublin and Australia.
-Max, one pair is in the sort of the tea-stained nude colour.
+nude.
+Well, no, no, we didn't buy one pair between us that we send between Dublin and Australia.

+I don't have that.
 You have

 He had a good time.
 I kind of, when I'm asking them about things, I do it in stages.

-And then later I try and get some more information.
-Great, clever.
+I do the initial ask and then later I try and get some more information.
+Very clever.

 Yeah.
 Yeah.